Initiatives for Reduction of CO₂ Emissions Across the Product Lifecycle

-Advancement in Aggregating Corporate GHG Emissions
+Advancement in Aggregating CO₂ Emissions from Corporate Activities

 To identify the major sources of CO₂ emissions (hotspots), Honda has developed and implemented a method for calculating CO₂ emissions for each component by breaking down approximately 20,000 parts into about 50 types of constituent materials.